 You have been given an inhaler to help with the management of your child’s asthma.
-There are two main kinds of treatment for asthma: relievers and preventers.
+Medications for asthma are usually inhaled as this goes straight to the airways where they are needed.
+There are two main types of treatment for asthma: preventers and relievers.

 Preventers are used to help control swelling and inflammation in the airways.
 They take about 2-4 weeks to build up effectiveness and should then be taken regularly even when your child is feeling well.
 Preventer inhalers are various colours.

-There are many different devices for taking reliever or preventer inhalers.
-It is important that your child’s inhaler technique is checked annually.
+There are many different devices for taking preventer or reliever inhalers.
+It is important that your child’s inhaler technique is checked annually; getting the inhaler technique right is very important because it can help to manage asthma symptoms better.

-- Breathe out gently - away from the device.
+- Breathe out gently away from your inhaler

-- For further doses repeat steps one to five.
+- For further doses, wait 30-60 seconds and repeat steps 2 to 8

 We are smoke-free